 - Loss of a stock market driven by fundamentals.

 - Escalating public debt coupled with continued high under-employment and historically low yields and low to negative interest rates.

-- Peak global oil production and known reserves at lower Return on Investment.
+- "Stranded" oil assets and known reserves at lower Return on Investment.

 - Peak global potable water and yet too many people without access to safe drinking water.

 - Peak soil coupled with population growth projected to reach 8.5 billion humans, many of whom have a higher standard of eating protein, by 2030.